Using the Alexander Technique to Improve Your Posture

 Most of us know that for overall health and wellbeing we should eat right, exercise regularly, have adequate sleep and find time to relax.
 But even people who do all these things experience stress, pain and tension.
 Something seems to be missing.

 The Alexander Technique provides that vital missing something—and that something is how we do all the activities we do every day.
 This includes how our posture is while eating [are you in a collapsed position squashing your digestive organs?], how we exercise [are you scrunching and tensing your neck as you do your daily run?], how we sleep [are you tense or calm?], and how we relax [do you collapse in a heap on the couch in a way that compresses the spine and makes it harder to breathe?].
-The Alexander Technique addresses the way we coordinate our body in all our activities, teaching us to maximise efficiency and minimise tension.
+The Alexander Technique addresses the way we coordinate our body in all our activities, teaching us to maximize efficiency and minimize tension.

-So, what is the Alexander Technique?
+What Is the Alexander Technique?

 The Alexander Technique is a way of learning to identify and change harmful habits of movement, tension and reaction.
 This gradual ‘unlearning’ of lifetime postural habits leads to improved coordination, balance and body awareness.
 It provides an intelligent way to relieve the pain and stress caused by everyday misuse of your body, from the way we sit at the computer, to the way we present ourselves at a business meeting.
-It recognises that the relationship between the head, neck and back is of paramount importance, and that we can change our patterns of movement by changing the way we think.
+It recognizes that the relationship between the head, neck and back is of paramount importance, and that we can change our patterns of movement by changing the way we think.

 The Alexander Technique is most commonly taught in one-to-one lessons but sometimes also in group classes.
 Along with verbal and visual cues, an Alexander Technique teacher uses a gentle, guiding touch as part of the teaching process.
 You learn to prevent harmful habits of tension, bringing ease and coordination to everyday activities, such as sitting, standing, walking, bending, reaching, and lying down, as well as to activities such as playing a musical instrument, working at the computer, gardening or public speaking.
 You learn how to use your awareness and thinking to help release tension and guide movement.

 Rather than having specific exercises to do, you can practise what you learn at any time, while doing anything.
 Many, however, incorporate Constructive Rest into their daily practice.
 Constructive Rest is a way of lying down that promotes good spinal alignment.
 [Refer to the box on the left to learn how to do it].
 It can be invaluable for anyone suffering from neck or back pain.
-It
+It also gives The Alexander Technique students a place to practise their new awareness and thinking skills.

-What are the benefits of the Alexander Technique?
+What Are the Benefits of the Alexander Technique?

-Because learning the Alexander Technique improves your entire coordination, the benefits are
+Because learning the Alexander Technique improves your entire coordination, the benefits are many and varied.
+They include:

 • prevention of and relief from, pain